cloudify-cosmo/docs.getcloudify.org/content/working_with/console/deployments-page.md

 * Deployment Inputs
 * Deployment Outputs
 * Deployment Executions
-* Deployment Events
+* Deployment Events/Logs
-* Deployment Logs
+* Deployment Sources

-You can also execute workflows, and update and delete deployments from this page.<br/>
+You can also execute workflows, update or delete deployment from this page.

+More about widgets listed above you can find in [Default Widgets Reference]({{< relref "working_with/console/default-widgets-ref.md" >}}).

 ### Execute a Workflow

 Each of the actions are described in detail [here]({{< relref "working_with/workflows/built-in-workflows.md" >}}).

 1. Click **Execute workflow**.
- 2. Click the action you want to perform:
+2. Click the action you want to perform (eg. Install, Uninstall, Scale, ...).

-    * Scale
-    * Heal
-    * Update
-    * Execute Operation
-    * Install
-    * Install New Agents
-    * Uninstall
+3. Provide values for workflow parameters.
+4. Click **Execute**.

 ### Updating a Deployment

 1. Click **Update deployment**.
-2. Select the blueprint file for the updated deployment (from the local blueprint archive) or specify the URL of the remote archive in which the blueprint is located.
+2. Select the blueprint for the updated deployment.
-3. Select the inputs file for the blueprint.
+3. Select the inputs file for the blueprint or provide values for the inputs.
-4. Provide a name for the updated blueprint.
-5. Select either the **Run default workflow** or **Run custom workflow** option.

-   * In the case of the default workflow, select or clear the **Run install workflow on added nodes** and **Run install workflow on removed nodes** checkboxes.
-   * In the case of the custom workflow, specify the workflow ID.
+4. Set actions to be performed during the update or use defaults.

- 6. Click **Update**.
+5. Click **Update**.

 For more information about updating a deployment, [click here]({{< relref "working_with/manager/update-deployment.md" >}}).

 For more information about creating custom workflows, [click here]({{< relref "working_with/workflows/creating-your-own-workflow.md" >}}).

 ### Deleting a Deployment